What changes about marketing at this stage

 Attribution gets political: If marketing, sales, and customer success do not share definitions, reporting becomes a weekly argument instead of a management tool.

 This is why the right hire pattern is usually a senior fractional CMO plus an in-house growth or demand lead, not a single full-time CMO.
-The company needs senior judgment immediately, but it also needs someone inside the business driving daily execution.
+The company needs experienced leadership immediately, but it also needs someone inside the business driving daily execution.

 What a fractional CMO actually does here